opensource-force/osf-blog/content/posts/you_are_not_a_number/part_3/index.md

 updated = "2025-02-02"
 +++

-# Part 3 - Out of the ashes

 ## Ahoy matey

 While the business world of the dotcom boom was preparing to burst, consumers were starting to learn that while waiting for an image to load on the internet was still slow, once it was on your machine, things were fast.